Open Source Projects

 Facter is extensible, and it's easy to include your own custom facts or site-specific facts.
 You can use the facts provided by Facter to inform conditional expressions in Puppet.

-Get more information about Facter, including the core facts shipped with Facter and how to create your own custom facts.
+To get more information about Facter, review the core facts shipped with Facter, and learn how to create your own custom facts, review the Facter technical documentation

 Hiera is a key/value lookup tool for configuration data.
 Hiera keeps your site-specific data separate from modules and manifests, making them easier to construct, read, modify and reuse.
 With Hiera, it's easy to: